Tattooing in China: Significance in modern China

 Although the practice of mò xíng (墨刑; tattooing the faces of criminals) has long since disappeared, there still remains a traditional consensus in China that tattoos are a sign of bad people.
 Tattoos are still used by gangs and criminals, which exacerbates the stigma of tattoos.

 In some groups, tattoos represent courage or social recognition.
 In underworld gangs, tattooing can be a test of membership.
 This has led to associations between tattoos and the criminal underworld.
-In modern Hong Kong, gang members usually have a green dragon on the left arm and a white tiger on the right arm; this has led the phrase "left green dragon, right white tiger" (左青龙,右白虎) to represent the underworld.
+In modern Hong Kong, gang members usually have a green dragon on the left arm and a white tiger on the right arm; this has led to the phrase "left green dragon, right white tiger" (左青龙,右白虎) to represent the underworld.

 In films and television during the early days of Chinese economic reform, characters representing the underworld, evil forces, and social evil often had tattoos on their bodies.
 An especially influential example was the 1996 Hong Kong movie Young and Dangerous—the rebellious characters Shanji (山鸡) and Haonan (浩南) became very prominent in popular culture, and images of them half-tattooed and holding machetes spread widely.
 Under the influence of film (and television propaganda), tattoos during that period were almost synonymous with the underworld, and therefore even less respectable in mainstream society.

 Additionally, tattoos have a poor reputation because they run counter to standard domestic Confucian philosophy.

 Even lost hair and nails should be carefully collected and preserved, not to mention skin-destroying tattoos.
 Even in the eyes of scholar-bureaucrats, tattoos (like haircuts) are the only things that "barbarians" are keen on.
 Under the influence of Confucian culture, which has always been critical of tattoos, tattoos are ‘alternative’ and ‘non-mainstream’ in the eyes of Chinese people.